Addressing Positivity Violations in Causal Effect Estimation using Gaussian Process Priors: Simulation Studies

 Simulation studies were used to assess the performance of the GP model for scenarios with varying degrees of nonoverlap.
 In these, we considered both linear and nonlinear response surfaces with the latter including treatment heterogeneity and interactions between covariates.
 We compared our GP approach to the following methods:

-\begin{description} \item[BCF] Bayesian causal forest with the prognostic and treatment components as functions of covariates and propensity scores, as proposed by Hahn et al. (2020).\cite{hahn_2020} \item[BART-Stratified] separate BART models are fit to treated and control subjects using covariates only and potential outcomes are estimated as the expected value of the function.\cite{chipman_2010} \item[BART-Nethery] untrimmed BART as implemented by Nethery et al. (2019) in which the treatment variable and propensity score are included as covariates, and potential outcomes are estimated with posterior predictive distributions.\cite{chipman_2010, nethery_2019} \item[BART+SPL] the method proposed by Nethery et al. (2019) for nonoverlap using the recommended $a=.1, b=10$ to define the region of overlap based on propensity scores.\cite{nethery_2019} \item[GLM] generalized linear model regression of outcome on main effects of treatment indicator and covariates with identity link for continuous outcomes and probit link for binary outcomes. \end{description}
+\begin{description} \item[BCF] Bayesian causal forest with the prognostic and treatment components as functions of covariates and propensity scores, as proposed by Hahn et al. (2020).\cite{hahn_2020} \item[BART-Stratified] separate BART models are fit to treated and control subjects using covariates only and potential outcomes are estimated as the expected value of the function.\cite{chipman_2010} \item[BART-Single] untrimmed BART as implemented by Nethery et al. (2019) in which the treatment variable and propensity score are included as covariates, and potential outcomes are estimated with posterior predictive distributions.\cite{chipman_2010, nethery_2019} A single model is fit for the entire sample. \item[BART+SPL] the method proposed by Nethery et al. (2019) for nonoverlap using the recommended $a=.1, b=10$ to define the region of overlap based on propensity scores.\cite{nethery_2019} \item[GLM] generalized linear model regression of outcome on main effects of treatment indicator and covariates with identity link for continuous outcomes and probit link for binary outcomes. \end{description}

 For the Bayesian methods, MCMC specifications include 10,000 burn-ins and 5000 iterations after burn-ins, in which every 5th is kept, yielding 1000 posterior draws of the average treatment effect.

 We use 1000 replications for the simulations.
 For each simulated data set, we obtain 1000 posterior estimates (after discarding burn ins and thinning) of treatment effect by averaging over all subjects.
 Specifically, for each replication $k$, we have 1000 posterior draws of the treatment component (average over individual causal effects at each iteration).
 Denote the estimate of the treatment effect, the mean over the posterior draws, by $\Psi_k$.
 The standard deviation $SD_k$ and 95\% credible intervals $CI_k$ are obtained from these 1000 posterior draws.
 Over the 1000 replications we compute several quantities to measure performance: